f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 19-Jun-2025::11:38:22.493 appliance-1 confd[154]: snmp snmpv2-trap reqid=520254522 10.10.10.10:5000 (TimeTicks sysUpTime=50646)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=appliance)(INTEGER alertEffect=0)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2025-06-19 11:38:22.484721760 UTC)(OCTET STRING alertDescription=Hardware device fault detected)

-    Addtional informational message (alertEffect=2) provides addtional details.
+    Additional informational message (alertEffect=2) provides additional details.
 In this case **CPU non-fatal error** has **Deasserted**.

     <INFO> 19-Jun-2025::11:38:22.545 appliance-1 confd[154]: snmp snmpv2-trap reqid=520254523 10.10.10.10:5000 (TimeTicks sysUpTime=50651)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=appliance)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2025-06-19 11:38:22.484728451 UTC)(OCTET STRING alertDescription=Deasserted: CPU non-fatal error)

 Other messages are binary messages indicating the state of some hardware component, the AOM system may provide status of some hardware components on power up or re-cycle.
 The **Deasserted: CPU HW correctable error** is indicating that there is **not** an issue with the CPU HW correctable error.
 This is un-intuitive because this is issued as a hardware-device-fault trap.

 Often, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
 This should not be viewed as a positive or a negative status, it is merely communicating state of a component.
 As an example, in the system events a **Deasserted: CPU HW correctable error** message, means that there **are not** CPU HW correctable errors because the value is zero or Deasserted.
-The wording may not be not intuitive, and F5 is looking into making improvements to make the wording clearer.
+The wording may not be intuitive, and F5 is looking into making improvements to make the wording clearer.
 The example below shows the **show system events** for the message described above.

 .. code-block:: bash